Jenkins - Authorization Bypass (CVE-2025-59474)

 CrowdSec has been tracking this vulnerability and its exploits since 15th of October 2025.

 CrowdSec network observations suggest that most exploitation of CVE-2025-59474 involves focused reconnaissance to identify viable targets.
 Attackers typically tailor their campaigns based on system exposure and configuration.
 It is unlikely that a given attack is accidental.
-In addition, according to the CrowdSec network, attack volume against CVE-2025-59474 has dipped slightly compared to the previous week.
-Although still commonly targeted, the decline suggests a cooling-off period.
-Long-term relevance remains, but attention is waning.
+CrowdSec data also reveals a clear uptick in attacks involving CVE-2025-59474 over the past week.
+Activity is above the usual baseline, suggesting growing attention from attackers.
+This may reflect rising awareness, recent exploit releases, or expanded targeting efforts.

 Attackers probe Jenkins endpoints such as /securityRealm/signup and /jenkins/securityRealm/signup to access the sidepanel and enumerate agent names via the "Build Executor Status" widget, even without Overall/Read permissions.